-You have been presented with a proposed prenuptial (also known as an ante-nuptial) agreement.
+You have been presented with a proposed prenuptial agreement (also known as an antenuptial agreement).
 That means that your partner loves you, but also wants a plan should the marriage fail.
-Although you may be put off by the request for a pre-nup, and even the notion that the marriage could fail, consider viewing it as a two-fold opportunity.
+Although you may be put off by the request for a prenup, consider viewing it as a two-fold opportunity:

-- One, you may reduce the cost of potential litigation.
+- One, you could reduce the cost of potential litigation.

-- Two, you and your partner may discuss in detail a purposeful life within the marriage.
+- Two, you and your partner could discuss in detail a purposeful life within the marriage.

-In today’s world, many and maybe most marriages fail.
-Divorce cases may last months or even years.
+In today's world, many marriages fail.
+When they do, divorce cases may last months or even years.
 They may be costly in terms of money and your emotional well-being.
-Here is why: Missouri law treats marriage as a legal contract, no matter wherever or however it has been solemnized or celebrated.
-If nothing is in writing beforehand, the Court determines the terms of ending the marriage contract.
-The courts look to fairness, which means that the Court must consider what each party believes is fair, examine each spouse’s behavior over the course of the marriage, then award property and possibly spousal support based on what the Court believes is fair.
+Here is why: Missouri law treats marriage as a legal contract, no matter where or how it has been solemnized or celebrated.
+If nothing is in writing beforehand, the Court will determine the terms of ending the marriage contract, based on a variety of evidence.
+The courts look to fairness, which means that the Court must consider what each party believes is fair, examine each spouse's behavior over the course of the marriage, then award property and possibly spousal support based on what the Court believes is fair.
 That also means the court must value every asset, large or small, and identify the source of income for each person.

 The process takes time and money.
 When former partners disagree, then the Court hears a lot of evidence, after each side undertakes a lot of investigation.
 The events of your marriage are placed into evidence, with lawyers trying to establish marital misconduct which usually means mutual attacks on the character of both spouses.
 Family and friends often divide and become partisan and antagonistic.

-With the dissolution process being so expensive and time consuming, and emotionally derailing, prenuptial agreements are an important tool for future life partners.
-A prenuptial agreement can shorten the dissolution process considerably, keeping the disposition of property and debts in the hands of the people who made it, and not the Court’s hands.
+With the dissolution process being so expensive, time consuming and emotionally derailing, prenuptial agreements are an important tool for future life partners.
+A prenuptial agreement can shorten the dissolution process considerably, keeping the disposition of property and debts in the hands of the people who made it, and not the Court's hands.
 A shortened divorce process allows each person to understand their positions and move forward.
-In discussing pre-nups, an opportunity exists for trust to develop as you both understand the consequences of not living in your marriage purposefully.
+In discussing prenups, an opportunity exists for trust to develop as you both understand the consequences of not living in your marriage purposefully.
 Trust may also develop as each partner understands the needs of the other in the event of a failed marriage, and respects those needs.